 As an educator, it is often necessary to use copyrighted materials for the purpose of teaching and learning.
-For example, a lecturer may wish to add a scanned chapter of a book to a reading list, photocopy extracts from a book or journal to use for class handouts, show a copyrighted images or even an entire film recording to a class for the purpose of learning and study.
+For example, a lecturer may wish to add a scanned chapter of a book to a reading list, photocopy extracts from a book or journal to use for class handouts, show copyrighted images or even an entire film recording to a class for the purpose of learning and study.

 In order to do this legally, the University of Sunderland purchases a number of educational copying licences.
 The key licence details that are relevant to academic staff have been outlined below.